Global Business archive

 Listen to the most recent edition

-About this programme by Peter Day
+About the programme by Peter Day

 One week after the Monaco Gran Prix, Monte Carlo fills up with a very different class of contestants..competing for the World Entrepreneur of the Year Award.
 This is an elaborate contest organised by the international business consultants Ernst and Young.
 Regional finals produce local winners who go on to a national contest (in 43 countries this year).

 The national winners then fight it out in Monte Carlo for the global award, saluted by an elaborate dinner and splendid firework display lighting up the expensive Monegasque skyline.

 Monte Carlo is not my cup of tea; slumbering after the F1 cars have departed, the hot provincial streets lined with preposterous luxury shops echo to the occasional sound of ambulances rushing what is probably another woman off to an emergency facelift.

 But this contest is a wonderful place to encounter business people with a story to tell, geared up to tell it.
 Most of them don't seem too worried about the Global Award..national recognition is quite enough, plus the chance to mingle with like-minded achievers with vastly different experiences.

 So we park ourselves in a little room in the Hermitage Hotel; every 40 minutes there's a meek knock on the door and another millionaire or billionaire presents himself for interview.
 (There is just a smattering of women, too).